The Victorian Curriculum and Assessment Authority defines formative assessment in the following terms:

 ‘Formative assessment is an integral part of the teaching and learning cycle.
 Formative assessment enables teachers to identify what a student can currently do and plan the next steps to progress student learning.
 Articulating the next steps in the learning process also benefits the students, as they have a clear view about their learning progression.’

 The TEAL Professional Learning modules assume teachers are already familiar with basic assessment processes and the use of assessment criteria (or a task-specific rubric) through in-school training and formal professional learning.
 The modules incorporate time for teachers to reflect on their own, share ideas and practices with peers and try things out with their EAL students.
-Each module begins with a reflective activity and ends with a suggested action-oriented activity.
-The material in the modules is presented so that teachers can suit their own needs – by planning their own program of professional learning, using the materials and activities when and how they prefer.
+Each module begins with a reflection activity and ends with a suggested action-oriented activity.
+The material in the modules is presented so that teachers can meet their own needs – by planning their own program of professional learning, using the materials and activities when and how they prefer.

 1. Understanding the interrelationship between assessment, planning, teaching and learning